Oral Cancer Screening for Timely Treatment

 However, you should note that not all patients with oral cancer display these symptoms.
 Additionally, these symptoms can also be indicative of another non-cancerous medical condition.

 Risk Factors for Oral Cancer

 Smoking and other forms of tobacco use are the biggest risk factors that can lead to oral cancer.
 Also, those who consume alcohol heavily or with a family history of oral cancer are at a higher risk of developing this disease.
-Men above the age of 45 are generally at a higher risk, and the chances also increase if the patient has a weak immune system.
+Men above the age of 45 are generally at a higher risk, making an oral cancer screening an important part of dentistry for seniors.
+The chances of oral cancer also increase if the patient has a weak immune system.

 It is essential for patients to maintain at-home dental hygiene and visit the dentist twice a year to undergo dental checkups and oral cancer screenings.
 Early detection and diagnosis greatly increase the chances of successful treatment of this disease.

 At Greater Long Island Dental, our team of dedicated dentists and dental hygienists are committed to providing the best care in a comfortable setting.
 We employ the latest technology to protect the health of your smile, offering innovative dental solutions for a vast range of concerns, including cosmetic, restorative, and general dentistry options as well as preventative care that includes oral cancer screening.

 Our comprehensive care that includes oral cancer screening can help in the timely detection of this serious disease.
 Contact us to learn more about the oral cancer screening process, and to schedule a consultation with us.